We hear it in places destroyed by disaster.

 "I've had that passion to help people," he said.
 "I just love doing this."

-To see who was nominated in our previous three seasons of the Jefferson Awards, click here.
+To see who was nominated in all four seasons of the Jefferson Awards, click here.